ChristopherEeles/ObsidianNotebook/Vault/Garden/Hill Equation.md

 ## Four Parameter Hill Equation[^2]
-The most complete from of the Hill equation for stimuli-response curves has four parameters:
+The most complete form of the Hill equation for stimuli-response curves has four parameters:
 $$y = \frac{E_{min} + E_{max}(\frac{x}{m})^\lambda}{1 + (\frac{x}{m})^\lambda} \tag{Hill-3}$$ ^70470f
 - Where:
 	- $x$ is the dose of the stimuli